crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 The fiber yields.
 Other fibers run.
 When PostgreSQL responds, the reactor resumes the fiber.
 Your code doesn't know the difference.

-### Connection sharing

-With threads, every thread can query the database at the same time.
-Each one needs its own connection.
-With fibers, the important difference is that ordinary Active Record query paths can release connections between DB operations, so a much smaller pool is often enough.
-If you need more concurrent DB access, increase the pool and fibers will check out separate connections concurrently.
+### Pool size follows database work

+A database connection is busy until its query finishes.
+While PostgreSQL works, Ruby can run something else -- another thread, or another fiber on the reactor -- but that connection stays checked out.

+For an LLM job, most of the wall time is not database time.
+Read a row, call an API, stream tokens, write a status update.
+The database touches are short.
+The long waits are external HTTP.
+So 100 jobs in flight does not mean 100 jobs hitting PostgreSQL at the same instant.

 The reactor never preempts a fiber -- it only switches when a fiber yields at an I/O boundary:

 <div class="mermaid">
 sequenceDiagram